ewinapun/ewinapun.github.io/_news/announcement_6.md

 inline: true
 ---

-I got awarded for a 2-year funding scholarship from the wonderful Croucher Foundation, Hong Kong!
+I received a 2-year funding scholarship from the wonderful Croucher Foundation in Hong Kong!